Read Like a Pro Reading Timeouts Presented by CSI Cargo | Photo Gallery »

-Each week, from October – May, the Indiana Pacers present Weekly Reading Timeouts.
-Special guest readers include members of the Indiana Pacers, the Indiana Pacemates and members of the Pacers All-Star Reading Team.
+During the Pacers season, the Indiana Pacers team up with CSI Cargo, Inc. to present Read Like A Pro Reading Timeouts featuring special guest readers that include members of the Indiana Pacers, the Indiana Pacemates, Boomer and members of the Pacers All-Star reading Team.

-Guest readers read stories to students from large oversized books.
-All students participating in the reading timeouts receive a Pacers Backpack filled with a Reading Poster, Bookmark and Scholastic Book, along with a free Pacers game ticket.
-Students also have the opportunity to win Pacers prizes including headbands, t-shirts and a Pacers basketball.
-In addition, when available, Boomer surprises the students with a special guest appearance.
+These special guests read stories to students in K-3rd grade, from large oversized books.
+At the conclusion of the event, each participating student receives a Pacers Backpack filled with a Reading Poster, Bookmark and Scholastic Book.
+In addition, participating students have the opportunity to win Pacers prizes including headbands, t-shirts and a Pacers basketball.

-Each visit is approximately one hour in length with class sizes averaging 175 students in 1st-3rd grade.
+Each visit is approximately one hour in length with class sizes averaging 175 students in K-3rd grade.

 All-Star Reading Team